ezrafayet/seedable-random/README.md

 ## Under the hood

-This module uses the Pearson has function to generate an 8 bit number.
+This module uses the Pearson hash function to generate an 8 bit number.
 If the module is used without a phrase, the current EPOCH date is used as phrase.